 Alcohol impairs sleep and is also harmful to your health.
 If you can't completely do without it, drink it earlier rather than later, for example before dinner.
 This way, your body can break down the alcohol before you fall asleep.
 Exactly how long this takes depends on factors such as age, gender and weight.
-Here>> you can calculate when you should stop drinking alcohol at the latest .
-For example: for a 50-year-old man with an average body weight of 80kg and a height of 1.80m, the so-called metabolization of the alcohol in a beer (12oz) takes about 2 hours.
+Here>> you can calculate when you should stop drinking alcohol at the latest.
+For example: a woman with an average body weight of 65kg and a height of 1.65m, the so-called metabolization of the alcohol in a glass of wine (6.8 oz) takes about 2 hours and 30 minutes.